Creative Capital Microgrant Program

 • Applicants can receive up to $1,000 for their proposed project.

-• To further support their long-term business success, grant recipients must complete a minimum of two consulting sessions with a MWBC business consultant and attend one training class for creative business owners during the grant period of February and June 2024.
+• To further support their long-term business success, grant recipients must complete a minimum of two consulting sessions with a MWBC business consultant and attend one training class for creative business owners during the grant period of December 2024.
 Proposed training classes include topics such as:

 • Legal Issues for Creatives